Intermesh/groupoffice7-docs/docs/01_REST_API/01_Usage.md

 }
 ````````````````````````````````````````````````````````````````````````````````

-A GET request that lists objects will return a "results" array with models in them.
+A GET request that lists objects will return a "data" array with models in them.

 All the routes link to their controller class where you can read more about the GET
 parameters they support.